kmerckae/panda_safe_hrc_tutorial/source/index.rst

    erg_panda/start

-In this chapter you will see how you can use the trajectory-based Explicit Reference Governor for the real-time motion control of the Panda robot in safe human-robot coexistence scenarios with the Vicon motion capture system.
+In the *Constrained Control for HRC* chapter you will see how you can use the trajectory-based Explicit Reference Governor for the real-time motion control of the Panda robot in safe human-robot coexistence scenarios with the Vicon motion capture system.
 We will explain how to set up the scenarios and which programs to run.